 Aside from implementing the self-care routine into your day, you’ll need to let others know.

-The reason you want to let others know about “your time” is because they will learn to respect it as well.
+The reason you want to let others know about “your time” is that they will learn to respect it as well.

 Family and friends know not to visit or call during these hours because they respect my routine.